HorstBaerbel/GBA-image-tools/img2h.md

 ### Compressing data

 You can compress data using ```--lz10``` (LZ77 ["variant 10"](http://problemkaputt.de/gbatek.htm#biosdecompressionfunctions), GBA / NDS / DSi BIOS compatible).
 To be able to safely decompress LZ-compressed data to VRAM, add the option ```--vram```.
+For better compression use ```--lz4```(https://fastcompression.blogspot.com/2011/05/lz4-explained.html).
+To be able to safely decompress LZ-compressed data to VRAM, add the option ```--vram```.
+There is GBA decompression code in the [gba](gba) subdirectory resp. the [gba demo framework](https://github.com/HorstBaerbel/GBA-demo-framework).
+Note that LZ4 compression will not benefit from an earlier RLE compression as it has RLE "built-in".
 To improve compression you can apply run-length-encoding using ```--rle``` (See ["RLUnComp"](http://problemkaputt.de/gbatek.htm#biosdecompressionfunctions)) or apply diff- / delta-encoding using ```--diff8``` or ```--diff16``` which will store the difference of consecutive 8- or 16-bit values instead of the actual data (See ["Diff8bitUnFilter"](http://problemkaputt.de/gbatek.htm#biosdecompressionfunctions)).

 ## General hints for processing images in paint programs